wkndavid/python3_translater_files_geoprocessing/README.md

 #
 # README
 #
 #  Important!
 Change the path for your archive system.
+#  And, for facilities clone for the path /var/www/html/ if use linux,
+# because the project is based on this path.
+In especify ...
 #
 # Install python && pip (package installer python) or use venv.
 # # Modules #
 #